 4. Turn left and walk through a wooden gate.
 Follow the path known as ‘Paradise Walk’ for 900 metres with the River Manifold on your right.

 5. Halfway along, there is a path on your left leading up into the woodland.
 Ignore this and continue on the path straight ahead.
 Look out for the ‘boil holes’ where the river has travelled miles through caves and bubbles up out of the rocks and into the river.

 6. Keeping the river close to you on your right, continue as the path turns to grass and head towards St. Bertrams Bridge.
 This used to be the main route into Ilam.

 9. Finish off your walk in the formal Italian Gardens, taking in the beautiful views across Dovedale with the iconic Thorpe Cloud and Bunster Hill.
 There are benches to sit and enjoy a drink and something to eat whilst the kids play and explore.
-Our girls had lots of fun running up and down the spiral steps in the turret.
+Little ones will have lots of fun running up and down the spiral steps in the turret.
 Please note that the hall itself is now a Youth Hostel and not open to the public.